 You will pay an initial fee to set up using the brand and the proven business format.
-You will then pay continuing fees for on-going support that will help you operate and allow you to build the business and eventually build a capital asset that you can sell.
+You will then pay continuing fees for the ongoing support that will help you operate and allow you to build the business and eventually build a capital asset that you can sell.

-The on-going costs, which provide the ongoing support, is one of the major reasons behind the success of franchising.
+The ongoing costs, which provide ongoing support, are one of the major reasons behind the success of franchising.
 The franchisor has already gone through the pain of finding out what works and what doesn’t.

 So what do you benefit from franchising?

-About 90 per cent of all franchisees reported profitability over a short period of time.
-With franchise business model, you have the opportunity to build your capital as well as your earnings on already successful platform.
+About 90 percent of all franchisees reported profitability over a short period of time.
+With a franchise business model, you have the opportunity to build your capital as well as your earnings on an already successful platform.